 Download ModelPiper.
 Install ToolPiper.
 Load a model and watch the memory bar show you exactly where your RAM is going.
 Try loading a second model and see the readiness dialog calculate whether it fits.
 Push your system and watch the pressure-aware eviction keep your Mac responsive.

-No other local AI tool on macOS shows you this level of detail about what is happening inside your memory.
-Most do not even try.
+No other local AI tool on macOS shows per-model memory at this level of detail.

 This is part of a series on local-first AI workflows on macOS.
 Next up: Private Local Chat, where we cover running ChatGPT-quality conversations entirely on your Mac.